vingc/algorithm/README.md

 # algorithm
-This repo consists of practices when learn algorithm on [GeeksForGeeks](http://www.geeksforgeeks.org).
+This repo consists of practices of learning algorithm on [GeeksForGeeks](http://www.geeksforgeeks.org).

 Program language is C.